prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 #### Does not handle sparse metrics well
 As mentioned in Background, sparse metrics are more common with delta.
 This can interact awkwardly with `rate()` - the `rate()` function in Prometheus does not work with only a single datapoint in the range, and assumes even spacing between samples.

-TODO: would intermittent be a better word to describe this behaviour?

 ## Goals

 Goals and use cases for the solution as proposed in [How](#how):